Enhanced teeth whitening systems can be used to brighten your smile at minimal cost: having a winning smile can enhance your looks and confidence

 - what is a Smile Makeover?

 - dental problems that can be fixed with a makeover

 A smile makeover is an optimum treatment option if the intrinsic discolouration is severe and teeth whitening may not be powerful enough to brighten a smile.

 It is also appropriate when there are multiple discoloured large fillings, discolouration due to teeth developmental issues, tooth wear, crowding, gaps, and/or a narrow smile.

 3. Teeth whitening

-Teeth whitening is a good option providing minimal invasive dentistry when the only issue is mild tooth discolouration.
-If the discolouration is moderate than the teeth whitening may need to be carried out for an extensive period.
+Teeth whitening is a good option providing minimally invasive dentistry when the only issue is mild tooth discolouration.
+If the discolouration is moderate then the teeth whitening may need to be carried out for an extensive period.

 Severe intrinsic tooth discolouration requires other treatment options to be considered such as veneers.

 If the discolouration is due to a poor roof filling or a poor seal then internal tooth whitening after a revised root filing will improve the colour